speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `AccountGetPermissions` - Retrieve permissions for a guest
 * `AccountGetPermissionsCount` - Retrieve count of the permissions for a guest
 * `AccountGetPlan` - Retrieve current account plan
+* `AccountPatchPermissionsForm` - Change the permission on a shared object
+* `AccountPatchPermissionsJSON` - Change the permission on a shared object
-* `AccountPatchPermissions` - Change the permission on a shared object
+* `AccountPatchPermissionsRaw` - Change the permission on a shared object
+* `AccountPostGuestForm` - Update a guest
+* `AccountPostGuestJSON` - Update a guest
+* `AccountPostGuestRaw` - Update a guest
+* `AccountPostForm` - Update current account data
-* `AccountPost` - Update current account data
+* `AccountPostJSON` - Update current account data
-* `AccountPostGuest` - Update a guest
+* `AccountPostRaw` - Update current account data
+* `AccountPutDomainWhitelistForm` - Create an domain entry
+* `AccountPutDomainWhitelistJSON` - Create an domain entry
-* `AccountPutDomainWhitelist` - Create an domain entry
+* `AccountPutDomainWhitelistRaw` - Create an domain entry
+* `AccountPutGuestForm` - Create a guest
+* `AccountPutGuestJSON` - Create a guest
-* `AccountPutGuest` - Create a guest
+* `AccountPutGuestRaw` - Create a guest
+* `AccountPutIPBlacklistForm` - Create an ip blacklist entry
+* `AccountPutIPBlacklistJSON` - Create an ip blacklist entry
-* `AccountPutIPBlacklist` - Create an ip blacklist entry
+* `AccountPutIPBlacklistRaw` - Create an ip blacklist entry
+* `PostAccountGuestsGuestIDTypePermissionsPatchForm` - Change the permission on a shared object
+* `PostAccountGuestsGuestIDTypePermissionsPatchJSON` - Change the permission on a shared object
-* `PostAccountGuestsGuestIDTypePermissionsPatch` - Change the permission on a shared object
+* `PostAccountGuestsGuestIDTypePermissionsPatchRaw` - Change the permission on a shared object

 ### Aggregated